-CTU is entitled – if the postal conditions are in contravention of the Postal Services Act or any legislation containing consumer protection rules (due to any unfair business practices or any consumer discrimination) – to request the provider to change the postal conditions.
-Should the provider fail to remedy the situation CTU will initiate proceedings for administrative offences.
+CTU is entitled to impose an obligation on a provider to change the postal conditions, if the postal conditions are contrary to the Postal Services Act or any legislation containing consumer protection rules (due to any unfair business practices or any consumer discrimination).
+Compliance with this obligation can be enforced by imposing fines.

 To ensure that CTU can address the request to institute opposition proceedings against the settlement of a complaint, it is necessary to meet the conditions described in Section 6a of the Postal Services Act.
 Such a request has to be submitted to CTU within 1 month from the date of delivery of the notice of complaint settlement or within 1 month from the ineffective expiry of the settlement period.
 Submission of such a request is subject to an administrative fee of CZK 100.

 The information concerning the postal services market is intended for information only.
 Detailed information is contained in relevant legal regulations: